10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

 White-spotted slug snakes are spread across the entire country, particularly on moist forest floors and at altitudes below 900 metres.
 The one exception is cities, including Bangkok itself.
+In a large 2020 study, the longest individual measured was 39.2cm from head to tail tip.
+Their maximum length ever is said to be 47cm.

 Pareas margaritophorus is normally found on low vegetation, like their slug prey.
-This snake also eats snails, and has a special jaw for extracting them from shells.
+This snake also feeds on snails, and has a special jaw for extracting them from shells.
 The teeth on their right side are more developed than the left, as the snails they prey on have shell entrances curving to the right.
-This harmless snake is often found near water, but nevertheless sticks to land.
-They’re a nocturnal species which moves slowly, and lacks even a weak venom.

 8 Yellow-striped trinket snake